Results for: Disaster

 530-546-1900

-General Relief provides temporary cash aid for those who are not eligible for federal or state programs or other assistance programs.
+General Relief in Placer County provides temporary cash aid for those who are not eligible for federal or state programs or other assistance programs.
 All General Relief applicants must apply in person and be interviewed by an Eligibility Specialist to complete the application process.

-Apply for / Access your Public Benefits Online (Medi-Cal, CalFresh, CalWORKS, Disaster CalFresh, General Assistance)
+Apply for / Access your Public Benefits Online (Medi-Cal, CalFresh, CalWORKS, Disaster CalFresh, General Relief)

 Go to BenefitsCal.com to apply for or renew benefits, upload verification, and view information regarding health coverage, food, and cash assistance.
 BenefitsCal also makes it easy for community partners to create accounts and act as application assistors.